-1 Nu ımher and extent of rills: None ------ ------- ----- -------- ----------- ------
+1. Number and extent of rills: None 1 Number and extent of rills.
+None ------------------------------------- --- -------- ----- -------- ----------- ------

 - 2. Presence of water flow patterns: Some water flow patterns may be present on this site due to landscape position and slopes. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals or terracettes are uncommon for this site when occupied by the reference community.
+Number and height of erosional pedestals or terracettes: Pedestals or terracettes are very uncommon for this site when occupied by the reference community.

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 25 percent bare ground randomly distributed in small patches.
-5. Number of gullies and erosion associated with gullies: Some gullies associated with animal trails may be present.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 20 percent bare ground distributed in small patches.
+5. Number of gullies and erosion associated with gullies: Some gullies associated with seeps, springs, and intermittent streams may be present.
 Head and side slopes should be stable and covered with vegetation.
 6. Extent of wind scoured, blowouts and/or depositional areas: None.
 7. Amount of litter movement (describe size and distance expected to travel): This site has slowly permeable sub-soils.
 On sloping sites, small to medium-sized litter will move short distances with intense storms.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
-Soil Stability class range is expected to be 3 to 5.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The soil surface structure is less than 10 inches thick with colors from brown fine sandy loam to dark yellowish brown fine sandy loam and generally subangular blocky structures.
-SOM is 0.5 to 1.0 percent.
+Stability class range is expected to be 3 to 5.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface is less than 10 inches thick with colors from brown clay to reddish brown fine sandy loam and generally fine granular structure.
+SOM is 0.5 to 2.0 percent.
 0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The savannah of trees, shrubs, vines, grasses, and forbs, along with adequate litter and little bare ground, provides for maximum infiltration and little runoff under normal rainfall events.
 1. Presence and thickness of compaction layer (usually none; describe soil profile

-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm-season tallgrasses >> Sub-dominant: Warm-season midgrasses > Other: Trees > Shrubs/Vines > Forbs Additional: 13.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm-season tallgrasses >> Sub-dominant: Warm-season midgrasses > Trees > Other: Shrubs/Vines > Forbs Additional: 13.
 Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): There should be little mortality or decadence for any functional group.
 14. Average percent litter cover (%) and depth (in): Litter is primarily herbaceous.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 2,500 pounds per acre for below average moisture years to 4,500 pounds per acre for above average moisture years.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 3,000 pounds per acre for below average moisture years to 6,000 pounds per acre for above average moisture years.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive species include bahiagrass, Bermudagrass, mesquite, eastern persimmon, eastern red cedar, post oak, winged elm, and yaupon.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive species includ bahiagrass, common Bermudagrass, mesquite, eastern persimmon, eastern red cedar, post oak, winged elm, and yaupon.